-(a) whether there is a demonstrated need for the proposed project (e.g. for the sustainable development of the local fisheries industry, improvement of competitiveness of the industry or enhancement of Hong Kong marine resources and environment);
+- (a) whether there is a demonstrated need for the proposed project (e.g. for the sustainable development of the local fisheries industry, improvement of competitiveness of the industry or enhancement of Hong Kong marine resources and environment); - (b) whether the project scope, objectives and long-term impact are

-- (b) whether the project scope, objectives and long-term impact are realistic and clearly expressed in concrete terms, where appropriate, in the application form; - (c) whether the project is innovative, i.e. unique and pilot in nature including new ideas and implementation method suitable for the target beneficiaries, or new or further developed ideas that are building on projects with successful experiences and good practices with justifications; - (d) whether the project is compatible with the Government policy priorities in facilitating sustainable development of the fisheries industry; - (e) whether there is any likely duplication of work already or currently carried out by other groups; - (f) whether the project has the potential to become a project model;
+- (c) whether the project is innovative, i.e. unique and pilot in nature including new ideas and implementation method suitable for the target beneficiaries, or new or further developed ideas that are building on projects with successful experiences and good practices with justifications; - (d) whether the project is compatible with the Government policy priorities in facilitating sustainable development of the fisheries industry; - (e) whether there is any likely duplication of work already or currently carried out by other groups; - (f) whether the project has the potential to become a project model;